Internet Marketing – Home Income Tutorials

 This is the part where you start making money.
 There are a few different ways to monetize your online presence:

 Affiliate Marketing: Promote other people’s products on your website or social media.
-When someone buys through your link, you get a commission.
+You get a commission when someone buys something through your link.
 It’s like being a middleman, but without the awkward handshakes.

 Sell Your Own Products: If you’ve got something to sell, whether it’s physical products, digital downloads, or services, your website is the perfect place to do it.
 Set up an online store and start raking in those sales.